ripetchor/coting-tests/README.md

 # coting-tests

-Simple and basic tests for .
+Simple and basic tests for polyfills of some array methods.

 ---